declspecl/Style-Search/README.md

 # Important Notes
 - This plugin unfortunately does not mesh well with lists.
 If a match is found in a list, the list's formatting will be removed.
 If no match is found, your list won't be changed, though.
-- Each styled group is placed in a  `span` tag, with each group of text, being non-matches and matches, being placed in more `span` tags.
+- Each styled group is placed in a  `div` tag, with each group of text, being non-matches and matches, being placed in more `span` tags.
 This is important to note if you are using CSS properties that require a certain display value.
 - After changing the highlighting settings, you will need to reload all currently open files to see the effects.